 Persistence

-You should create your own MyPersistor class which extends the Persistor abstract class.
-This is the recommended way to use it:
+You should create your own MyPersistor class that extends the Persistor abstract class.

 var persistor = MyPersistor();